A minimally invasive cancer treatment in which interventional radiologists shrink or destroy a tumor with extreme heat or cold.

 - Microwave ablation, in which we transmit electromagnetic microwaves through the needle; these agitate water molecules in the tumor cells, creating enough heat to destroy the tumor cells.

-In all forms of ablation, the dead tumor tissue shrinks, slowly “scaring down,” over time, and may eventually disappear.
+After tumor ablation, the dead tumor tissue shrinks and is replaced by scar tissue over time, and may eventually disappear.
 Because ablation can shrink tumors, it may increase longevity, relieve pain, and in some cases can cure cancer.

 How do I get ready for the procedure?